 Permanently extend third-child EITC.
 Under current law, working families with two or more children currently qualify for an earned income tax credit equal to 40% of the family's first \$12,570 of earned income.
 The American Recovery and Reinvestment Act increased the earned income tax credit to 45% of the family's first \$12,570 of earned income for families with three or more children and increased the beginning point of the phase-out range for all married couples filing a joint return (regardless of the number of children).
-This proposal makes permanent the American Recovery and Reinvestment Act provisions that increased the credit for families with three or more children and increased the credit for families with three or more children and increased the phase-out range for all married couples filing a joint return.
+This proposal makes permanent the American Recovery and Reinvestment Act provisions that increased the credit for families with three or more children and increased the phase-out range for all married couples filing a joint return (regardless of the provisions that increased the credit for families with three or more children and increased the phase-out range for all married couples filing a joint return.
 The proposal is effective for taxable years beginning after December 31, 2010.